pi-lar/neuropil/doc/source/protocol.msg_structure.rst

 Message encryption
 ******************

-For the encryption the XCacha20 algoithms are used, for the signature the Poly1305 tags are added to the messages.
+For the encryption the XCacha20 algorithms are used, for the signature the Poly1305 tags are added to the messages.
 Both are covered in the following libsodium function::

   .. code-block:: c